 Measuring Innovation to Drive Business Growth

 Metrics can be important levers of innovation – for driving behavior, as well as evaluating the results of specific initiatives.
-Companies like 3M have had innovation metrics for years – the most noteworthy that 15% of employees’ time can be used for experimentation with new opportunities and that 35% of the corporations’ revenues should come from products introduced within the past four years.
+Companies like 3M and Google have had innovation metrics for years – the most noteworthy that 10% of employees’ time is dedicated for experimentation with new opportunities.
+Some companies like 3M have tried to mandate that 35% of the corporations’ revenues should come from products introduced within the past four years.

-But defining the right metrics for your business can be tricky.
-There’s generally no one right answer and determining what, exactly, to measure can feel like more of an art than a science.
+Defining the right metrics for your business can be tricky.
+There’s generally no one right answer and agreeing on what to measure can feel more like art than science.

 The heart of the problem is that today’s competitive environment is radically different from the industrial environment in which traditional innovation metrics were born.
-Because most discussions of metrics begin with benchmarks of industries leaders (like 3M), innovation metrics tend to revert back to traditional measures of R&D investment and effectiveness.
-Across the Fortune 1000 that do possess innovation metrics, for example, the most prevalent metrics include :
+Because most metrics programs begin with benchmarks of established companies that have been successful with new products (like 3M or Google), metrics tend to revert back to traditional measures of R&D or technology investment and effectiveness.
+Across the Fortune 1000 that do possess innovation metrics, for example, the most prevalent metrics include:

 - Annual R&D budget as a percentage of annual sales